Wedding Planning Guide

 For an event as intimate and special as a wedding, it’s no wonder many couples don’t travel far.
 A backyard wedding is a sweet, sentimental, and still very stylish way to go—not to mention potentially cost-saving.
 But pulling off a wedding at home isn’t as easy as clicking your heels three times.
 It’s still a wedding, and there are some crucial things to consider when planning a backyard wedding that go beyond your Pinterest board heaven.
 Traditional wedding venues take care of a lot of unseen logistics that you’ll need to handle yourselves (or delegate to your hired professionals).

 With that being said, don’t start rethinking your wedding-at-home fantasy just yet!
-We’ll break down what you need to do—and give you some backyard wedding ideas to bring your dream wedding to life.
+We’ll break down how to plan a backyard wedding—and give you some home wedding ideas to bring your dream wedding to life.

 Photo: Connie Whitlock

 Backyard Wedding Logistics